elsanussi-s-mneina/phonetics-modeling-python/README.md

 - Create a program that processes phonetics data,  and represents concepts from phonology.
 - Use the Python programming language.
 - Make it follow closely the design decisions in the phonetics-modeling project at http://github.com/elsanussi-s-mneina/phonetics-modeling

+## Current Issues
+- splitting IPA text into phonemes does not work
+- more unit tests wanted
+- neeed to rename identifiers to be consistent (specifically using snake-case, and consistent use or lack of use of abbreviations)